How do I write to President Barack Obama?

 Washington, DC 20408

-Where can I find information about the Barack Obama Foundation?
+Where can I find information about The Obama Foundation?

 How can I find out about employment opportunities at the Barack Obama Presidential Library?